 One of Pariser’s top priorities has been to enlist young activists who can be groomed as leftwing leaders of the future.
 In an e-mail distributed to MoveOn members on November 22, 2005, for example, Pariser announced that his group (with the help of Zack Exley) had created a spinoff entity called the New Organizing Institute, a “grassroots program that trains young, technology-enabled political organizers to work for progressive campaigns and organizations.”

 Pariser ended his tenure as MoveOn’s executive director in 2008.
-Since then, he has been its board president.
+Since then, he has been the organization’s board president.